vedant-patel42/assessment/README.md

 # Assessment

 This small projet is implemented in Node js framework.
 The test cases are provided in examples folder.
-In order to test the implementations, follow the following steps and provide any unit test as per your choice.
+In order to test the implementations, follow the below steps with test case.

 ## To run locally:
 1. Download the node version from https://nodejs.org/en/download.